EmileSonneveld/blender_addon_wrapper/README.md

 Handy for rapid development.

-Works Blender 2.73
+Works Blender 2.73 and 2.82

-TODO:
-- Fix for Blender 2.82
+This project contains no License: https://choosealicense.com/no-permission/